Pocket God (comics): Dooby

 Dooby is described as a 'Rastafarian hippy' pygmy, he is more relaxed and is always positive that the gods will turn their ways and gift them.
-Dooby is known to use the word 'dude' after he says a name of someone, e.g..
-'Whoa, calm down, Klik dude'.
-He is the only pygmy (other than Nooby) in the tribe that does not hate anyone, though he does agree that Ooga is a monster.
 Dooby constantly reminds Booga to be patient, and at one time, Booga cracks under Dooby's constant reminders to him and the tribe, and screams 'Bull Shark!', an alternative to the similar swear.
-Dooby looks significantly different than the game counterpart, with dreadlocks instead of a ponytail, which is held up by a bone flute.
-His facial expression looks more relaxed, less alert, and sports a gold necklace.

 Klak

 Klak is a cheerful, and unlucky pygmy, the most major difference to him in the comics and in the game is that in the comic he is chubby, and constantly searches for food.
-The bone in his hair is significantly smaller than the others, comically showing that he is more afraid of dangers than anyone else.
 Klak usually backs up Booga's remarks, usually standing beside him while doing so.
 Like all of the tribe, except Nooby, he thinks that Ooga is a monster, but he does not dislike him like most of the tribe.
 Other than Nooby, he is killed more than any other pygmy in the tribe.
-He is almost always killed unusually, e.g..
-He eats a fish that is too hot and sprints to the water and throws his head in to cool down.
-Then, a shark with what looks like a military nitrogen laser slowly lurks towards him, almost like Jaws, but before the shark gets its chance, Klak is caught by a giant octopus and is eaten alive.

 Nooby

 Nooby is a, somewhat, lucky pygmy (according to himself), and he has the lowest mental intelligence in the tribe.
-He speaks almost entirely in illeism, e.g. 'Ooga mad at Nooby?'.
-His appearance is again similar to the game, the most difference is that his hair bone has broken off one side, and he has two buck teeth with a wide gap between them.
-He is always cheerful.
+He speaks almost entirely in illeism.
 In The Pygmy Peril, it is revealed that he becomes easily confused when in a conversation, and that he is best friends with Ooga.
 Although the tribe thinks of Ooga as a monster, Nooby says that he does not listen to them.
 Although he is dim-witted, he can be significantly smart in certain situations, such as when Ooga, and Klak were trying to decode a puzzle, and Nooby easily cracks it within seconds.